 Our policies to resist modern slavery and human trafficking

-We have reviewed our existing policies and procedures in light of the Act.
+We have reviewed our existing policies and procedure in light of the Act.
 We are confident that our policies promote good behaviour among our colleagues at work and within our supply chain.
-Our policies and procedures are kept under review to make sure that they reflect the changing shape of the Group and of the needs of the people and markets it serves in the UK.
+Our policies and procedure are kept under review to make sure that they reflect the changing shape of the Group and of the needs of the people and markets it serves in the UK.

 In our own businesses